falahfakhri-Iraq/Otsus-method-for-GRDHR-VH-VV-thresholding/README.md

 It's worth mentioning that,

-Thresholding works best when backscatter tiles are provided on a decibel scale to get Gaussian distribution that is scaled to a range of 0-255, and performed on a small tile that is likely to have a transition between water and not water.
+-- Thresholding works best when backscatter tiles are provided on a decibel scale to get Gaussian distribution that is scaled to a range of 0-255, and performed on a small tile that is likely to have a transition between water and not water.

+-- In SNAP after the graph has been run and the intesity of the two pol. has been prepared, in the product explorer expand the bands, right click and select Linear/to from dB.
+Extract the new dB band and from File tab export it as BigGeotiff.

 Implement the model.
 --------------------